-Pitched as a junior model to the X-T2, and inheriting much of that camera's technology, this little smasher is also capable of 4K video recording and comes equipped with Wi-Fi for cable-free image transfer.
+Pitched originally as a junior model to the X-T2, and inheriting much of that camera's technology, this little smasher is also capable of 4K video recording and comes equipped with Wi-Fi for cable-free image transfer.
 You also get the latest X-Processor Pro engine to handle all operational tasks and image processing.

 Another particularly useful feature is the 3in tilting LCD, which not only boasts 100% frame coverage but also touch functionality.
 So, you can specify the exact area of the subject you want the camera to focus on by tapping that point on screen.
 Furthermore, as when capturing stills, autofocus can also be adjusted by touch when filming video.